SandraObanijesu/Coursera-Vs.-Udemy-Financial-Analysis-2021-2023/README.md

 * Adjusted the data types to ensure accurate analysis and compatibility with Power BI.

-* Transposed tables to restructure the layout for easier comparison and anlysis.
+* Transposed tables to restructure the layout for easier comparison and analysis.

 * Added new calculated columns to facilitate deeper insights.